-Considering a trip to LEGOLAND, California?
+Considering a trip to LEGOLAND, California, perhaps to stay in the new LEGOLAND Castle Hotel?
 We’ve got a few suggestions before you hit the bricks!
 From avoiding the long lines to the best time to visit, scroll down to check out our tips for navigating this amusement park like a pro.

 1. Get the app!
 Before you even pack for your trip, download the LEGOLAND app onto your phone.
 It has an interactive map to aid in exploring the park, gives your ride wait times, heigh guide for rides, directions and even a car finder to help you keep track of where you’ve parked.